gabriwl165/python-web-framework/README.md

 ```

-As we've read in the begging [here](#asyncio.Protocol_documentation) `When the connection is made successfully, connection_made() is
+As mentioned at the beginning, [here](#asyncio.Protocol_documentation) When the connection is made successfully,  `connection_made()` is
-called with a suitable transport object`, on the `connection_made` our parameter is an instance of asyncio.Transport, which represents the communication channel to the client.
+called with a suitable transport object, on the `connection_made` our parameter is an instance of asyncio.Transport, which represents the communication channel to the client.

-But, we need to take out the responsibility to handle and process the request from the `Router`, since her unique responsibility must be handle URL's path's
+However, we need to remove the responsibility of handling and processing requests from the `Router`, as its sole responsibility should be managing URL paths.
 ```python
 class Router:
     def __init__(self, loop, handler):